 Co-created by Michael Dante DiMartino and Bryan Konietzko, the animated series was one of the most popular cartoons of the mid-2000s.
 The series spawned an equally popular spin-off series in 2012 known as The Legend of Korra (both of which are streaming on Netflix in the majority of regions around the world but are expected to leave eventually).

 What is the plot of the live-action Avatar: The Last Airbender?

-The plot of the live-action remake will follow the adventures of its animated counterpart.
+The plot of the live-action remake will retread the same adventures as its animated counterpart.

 In the world of Avatar: The Last Airbender civilization is divided into four separate nations.
 Named after the elements, the four nations are the Air Nomads, Earth Kingdom, Fire Nation, and the Water Tribes.
 In each nation, only a select few people known as the “Benders” can use their nation’s element by using the regional martial arts and their telekinetic powers.
 The only user capable of using all four elements is the “Avatar”.